-- [1] Base Rent Explained in 6.3 - [2].....Percentage Rent Explained in 6.3
+[1] Base Rent - Explained in 6.3

+[2].....Percentage Rent - Explained in 6.3

-^{[3]..........}CAM Rent or Common Area Maintenance Rent - This is the income from the tenant's reimbursement of the cost to maintain the common area of the property.
+[3]......CAM Rent or Common Area Maintenance Rent - This is the income from the tenant's reimbursement of the cost to maintain the common area of the property.
 The common area is any area of the building not rented out to a specific tenant but used by all, such as hallways, stairs, elevators, lobbies, and parking lots.
 CAM is often paid by each tenant pro-rata.
 Sometimes it is paid using the escalation clause (see 6.2).
 Another popular method for CAM reimbursement is to charge each tenant a fixed amount each month.

-- [4]......Insurance Rent See 6.1.
+[4].....Insurance Rent - See 6.1.
 Both pro-rata and escalation approaches are used, however, the pro-rata approach is more common.

-[5]...........Real Estate Tax rent - This is the tenant's reimbursements for the landlord's real estate taxes.
+[5].....Real Estate Tax rent - This is the tenant's reimbursements for the landlord's real estate taxes.
 This is arranged using the pro-rata or the escalation methods.

-[6]......Miscellaneous or other - This represents any income that comes from sources other than the rent of space to tenants.
+[6].....Miscellaneous or other - This represents any income that comes from sources other than the rent of space to tenants.
 The most common examples are parking, laundry, and antenna roof leases.

-[7]......Total Gross Income - The sum of all the sources of income listed above.
-Utilities listing refers only to the electricity.
+[7].....Total Gross Income - The sum of all the sources of income listed above.

+[8].....Utilities - See 6.1.
+Some I/Es list the fuel and the water-sewer expenses separately.
+In that case, the Utilities listing refers only to the electricity.

 [9]......Repairs and Maintenance - See 6.1.
 Only day-to-day repairs such as repairing a boiler are included in this entry.
 Replacing a boiler or any other large cost improvements to a building is referred to as Capital Improvements.

-[10]............CAM - See [3] above.
+[10].....CAM - See [3] above.
 The numbers listed here represent the total amount spent on maintenance, including the amount reimbursed by the tenants.
 In the section for expenses, all of the expenses must be listed in full.
-The net cost to the landlord for the CAM (the amount not covered by tenant reimbursements), is reflected in the Net Income, line [13]. - [12]......Total Operating Expenses The sum total of all the expenses listed in the previous four rows. - [13]......Net income (Before Interest and Depreciation) also called, net operating income (NOI) This is the effective gross income minus the total operating expenses.
-Interest refers to the amount paid toward the interest on the loan.
-Depreciation refers to dollar amount deducted off the original value of capital assets.
+The net cost to the landlord for the CAM (the amount not covered by tenant reimbursements), is reflected in the Net Income, line [13].

-[11]......Taxes and Licenses - In regards to reimbursements, the taxes and license fees are calculated using
+[11].....Taxes and Licenses - In regards to reimbursements, the taxes and license fees are calculated using either the pro-rata or escalation methods, as 6.2.